 UK Energy Research Centre (UKERC) Phase 2: Energy Demand Theme

 Focused on exploring how socio-economic and technical change affect transport energy demand and technology diffusion in the UK, and to apply this to the need for more radical change to respond to climate and energy security challenges.
-Funded by NERC; 2004-2014; Dr Nick Eyre and Dr Christian Brand.
+Funded by NERC; 2004-2014; Prof Nick Eyre and Prof Christian Brand.
 More information.

 UK Infrastructure Transitions Research Consortium: Long term dynamics of interdependent infrastructure systems

 The ITRC informs the analysis, planning and design of national infrastructure, including transport, through the development and demonstration of new decision support tools, and working with partners in government and industry.
 EPSRC (EP/I01344X/1).
 2011-2015.
 Prof Nick Eyre and Prof Jim Hall.
 More information.

 Feasibility Study (Phase 1) focusing on (a) minimising the impact of the closure of the city centre Westgate Car park, with loss of 800 car parking spaces, on the rest of the transport system, and (b) integrating transport systems and infrastructure, to improve user experience and increase economic activity within the Oxford ring road.
 Funded by TSB.
 2014.
 Co-I Prof Christian Brand.

 Explored and compared the composition, timing and scale of uptake of alternative transport fuels and technologies in Korea and the UK.
 Funded by the Korea Institute of Energy Research (KIER).
 2013-2015.
 Led Prof Christian Brand.
 More information.

 Understanding the social impacts of UK climate policies

 Provided the understanding and analytical tools necessary to underpin socially just responses to climate change in the UK.
 Funded by Joseph Rowntree Foundation.
 2009-2013.
 Co-I Prof Christian Brand.
 More information.